 It smells great.

-I don't eat I don't eat pork.
+I don't eat pork.

-Hey, listen, let me tell you something.
+Let me tell you something.

-If I went from a job that paid me, and I'm now making twice as much or around twice as much as I was making, I'd be a happy American.
+If I went from a job that paid me and I'm now making twice as much or around twice as much as I was making, I'd be a happy American.

 But you know what?

-I'm I'm trying to get away from the city.
+I'm trying to get you.

-I think you should be so happy you should say, Hannity, for you, I'm gonna do it for you.
+You should say, Hannity, for you, I'm going to do it for you.

 I'm voting Trump because I know that means that much to you.